mattsantand/pynumericalphasematching/doc/source/references.rst

 fields as they travel along an inhomogeneous medium.

 In the current iteration of the software, the previous integral is solved in two slightly different ways.
-The class :class:`pynumpm.SimplePhasematchingDeltaBeta` discretises it as
+The class :class:`pynumpm.phasematching.SimplePhasematchingDeltaBeta` discretises it as

 .. math::